ritabratasaha/dbt_snf_regression_test/README.md

 ---
 <br />

-# 🔵 Steps to execute regression on a data product
+# 🚀 How will you implementation regression in your data product ?

-## 🔵 1.
-Import this project into your data product repo by adding the repo details to your package.yml
+## 📥 1.
+Import Package in your data product dbt project

 Example: